-In 2010, North Slope Borough census data indicated there were 308 residents in Kaktovik and a labor force of 186 in 2011, according to the State’s Employment Statistics.
+In 2015, North Slope Borough census data indicated there were 262 residents in Kaktovik and a labor force of 136 in 2014, according to the State’s Employment Statistics.
 More than 88 percent of residents are Iñupiat.
-Thirty-two percent of the working residents are employed by the North Slope Borough, and another 25 percent work for the School District.
-Almost thirty-seven percent of the work force is employed in the private sector, primarily by Native corporations and their affiliates.
+Two-thirds of the working residents are employed by the North Slope Borough, and another 25 percent work for the School District.
+Almost thirty-three percent of the work force is employed in the private sector, primarily by Native corporations and their affiliates.
 Like other communities in the region, subsistence hunting, fishing and whaling play a major role in the local economy.
 Hunting in the nearby area is for Dall sheep, moose, caribou and fox.

 The community also produces arts and crafts for sale, such as etched baleen, carved ivory and masks.

 The Borough provides Kaktovik with public electricity and delivers piped water and sewer services.
 The NSB also provides trash pick-up free of charge.